anoma/nspec/docs/arch/system/types/nullifier_properties.juvix.md

     axiom nullifierHash : Nullifier -> Digest;
     ```

+!!! todo

+    How are we supposed to define the `computeNullifier` and `nullifierHash`
+    functions?

 The following properties must hold true to consider a nullifier valid:

 ### Nullifier key must match the resource's nullifier key commitment